 I hope these Kid-Friendly NYC Museums make your must-do list on your next trip to The Big Apple!

-If you’d also like guidance on where to take your family to eat while in NYC, my NYC Restaurant Guide is only $10, was updated in October, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
+If you’d also like guidance on where to take your family to eat while in NYC, my NYC Restaurant Guide is only $10 and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
 Worth every penny y’all!!!!

 If you enjoyed this post, and want to receive all The Curious Cowgirl’s Travel Blog posts in your inbox, click here to join the list!